Skip to content

 machbaseappendOpen(table_name, types=None)Begin append protocol with column type codes.
 When omitted, metadata can be loaded from server-side schema.1 or 0

-machbaseappendData(table_name, aTypes=None, values=None, format='YYYY-MM-DD HH24:MI:SS', on_ack=None)Append rows using the active append session. aTypes can be omitted and rows can be passed directly as the second argument.1 or 0
+machbaseappendData(table_name, aTypes=None, values=None, format='YYYY-MM-DD HH24:MI:SS', on_ack=None)Append rows using the active append session.
+Since 2.1, aTypes can be omitted and rows can be passed directly as the second argument.
+The data packet is sent immediately when called.1 or 0

-machbaseappendDataByTime(table_name, aTypes=None, values=None, format='YYYY-MM-DD HH24:MI:SS', times=None, on_ack=None)Append rows with explicit epoch timestamps. aTypes can also be omitted and rows can be passed directly as the second argument.1 or 0
+machbaseappendDataByTime(table_name, aTypes=None, values=None, format='YYYY-MM-DD HH24:MI:SS', times=None, on_ack=None)Append rows with explicit epoch timestamps.
+Since 2.1, aTypes can be omitted and rows can be passed directly as the second argument.
+The data packet is sent immediately when called.1 or 0

 machbaseappendClose()Close the append session.1 or 0